 #8 Avoid or reduce drinking tooth-staining beverages

-The rule of thumb for this pointer is that if a drink can stain a white cloth, then it can stain your teeth.
-Among the most common perpetrators are red wine, coffee, tea, fruit juices, and dark sodas.
+The rule of thumb for this pointer is that if a drink can stain a white cloth, it can stain your teeth.
+The most common perpetrators are red wine, coffee, tea, fruit juices, and dark sodas.

-While tea is actually beneficial to oral health, moderate consumption is advised.
+While tea is beneficial to oral health, moderation is important.
 This goes out to most of the other aforementioned beverages.
-Most carbonated dark sodas contain sugar that promote acid generation in the mouth, resulting in dental fractures and gum problems.
+For example, most carbonated dark sodas contain sugar that promote acid generation in the mouth, resulting in dental fractures and gum problems.

 On any given day, never hold back your smile.
 It’s our body’s natural de-stresser and is one of the most contagious human gestures.
 Embrace your self-confidence and that feeling of positivity by caring for your oral health daily.

-- Psychologists have discovered that even when a person is in a bad mood, smiling can immediately lift their spirit through forcing a grin.
+- Psychologists have discovered that even when a person is bad, smiling can immediately lift their spirit by forcing a grin.

-- Smiling actually helps a person get a promotion.
-It makes a person appear more confident, sociable, and attractive.
-It is said that people who smile more are more apt to getting a promotion or pay raise.
+- Smiling helps a person get a promotion.
+It makes a person appear more confident, friendly, and attractive.
+People who smile often are more likely to get a promotion or pay raise.

 - You can expect lower blood pressure when smiling.
 Consider checking if this is true by monitoring your blood pressure at home if you have a blood pressure monitor.
 For a few minutes, take a reading without smiling.
 Afterward, try another reading while you are smiling.
 Then observe the difference.